IAmFarrokhnejad/CMS/README.md

-A Coffeeshop Management System using Java
+A Coffeeshop Management System using Java with a minimalistic GUI.
+Nothing extraordinary.